 When money is tight and you find yourself needing to work an additional job on top of your full-time one, it can feel like your options are limited or that you have to settle for anything that happens to fit around your already jam-packed schedule.
-But if your full-time job has already less than conventional hours, it becomes even more difficult to find a second job to supplement your income.

 What is Moonlighting?

 Simply put, moonlighting is having a second job on top of your regular employment.
 People get second jobs for all sorts of reasons.
 Maybe you need to pay down debt.
 Perhaps your hours were cut at work or your spouse lost their job.
 And then there’s life’s unexpected moments like costly repair bills and medical expenses that come out of the blue.
 Sometimes (okay, all the time) it’s just nice to have a little extra cash in the bank.
 Whatever your reason for needing (or wanting) extra money, you’re not alone.

 Roughly 5% of workers hold multiple jobs and some states (like Nebraska and South Dakota) have as much as 10% of workers who moonlight.